Which is to be followed, a ruling issued by a Sage during learning or his practical ruling in court?

 Bava Batra 106 – Selling a Field by Landmarks

-If a seller stated that he was selling a field of a certain size, and he also identified the field by its landmarks and boundaries, he has made two contradictory statements.
-“Within these landmarks and boundaries” means selling as is, no matter what the size.
-The fact that he added the size of the field compels him to at least come close to this size.
+If a seller states that he is selling a field of a specific size and also identifies the field by its landmarks and boundaries, he has made two contradictory statements.
+"Within these landmarks and boundaries" means selling as is, regardless of size.
+The fact that he added the field size compels him to at least come close to this size.

-If the field was found to be of a different size, then if the difference is less than a sixths, the field becomes the buyer's without any adjustment.
-If the difference is greater than a sixth, they have to make an adjustment, with the seller or the buyer paying the difference.
+If the field was found to be of a different size, then if the difference is less than a sixth, the field becomes the buyer's without any adjustment.
+If the difference is more significant than a sixth, they must adjust, with the seller or the buyer paying the difference.

-This 1/6 is not the same as overcharge, since there is no overcharge law for land.
-Rather, it is an estimate of what people forgive.
+This 1/6 is different from overcharge since no overcharge law exists for land.
+Instead, it is an estimate of what people forgive.

-Art: Camille Pissarro - Enclosed Field at Eragny
+Art: Enclosed Field at Eragny by Camille Pissarro

 Friday, December 4, 2009